Master of Fine Arts in Dance

 The following information is linked to the Belhaven.edu site.

 The Master of Fine Arts in Dance is a 60 credit terminal degree in dance.
-Curricular offerings emphasize choreography and/or performance within the context of pedagogical, theoretical, and artistic inquiry.
-The Master of Fine Arts in Dance is a 60 credit hour degree program with an emphasis on performance and/or choreography within the context of pedagogical, theoretical, and artistic inquiry.
-The MFA in Dance degree emphasizes the integration of Christian faith and learning with the advanced theoretical and artistic study of dance.
+This master in dance program emphasizes performance and/or choreography within the context of pedagogical, theoretical, and artistic inquiry.
+The MFA in Dance degree highlights the integration of Christian faith and learning with the advanced theoretical and artistic study of dance.
 Belhaven University is accredited by the National Association of Schools of Dance (NASD).

 The masters degree in dance will give graduates the opportunity to participate in creative work, inquiry, and investigation through curricular offerings in technique, performance, choreography, research methodology, critical investigation and philosophy of dance, among others.

 Belhaven's graduate dance program encourages students to develop career-related skills through the practical application of theoretical knowledge, innovative and compositional techniques, and the experiential methodologies of apprenticeships.

 Graduate students will submit their work for peer and faculty review, as well as contribute to the field through attendance and participation in regional and national dance conferences.
 Graduate students will gain experience in teaching through pedagogy courses and the opportunity for teaching assistantships upon the completion of 18 hours of graduate study.
 The development, compilation and application or incorporation of creative work, inquiry, and investigation will culmination in the graduate thesis project.COURSE DESCRIPTIONS COURSE SCHEDULE

 |Studio or Related Areas (39 units required)|